Moving to Japan from the UK

 In addition, some items are not permitted to enter Japan, even in your household shipment.
 If any are found to be inside, they will be returned to your country of departure or abandoned.
 Japanese customs officials are vigilant and will detain or investigate those carrying any suspicious items.
 The following items are prohibited:

-• Bones, horns, eggs, and any other parts of the following animals without an accompanying health certificate: cows, goats, sheep, horses, chickens, ducks, geese, turkeys, rabbits, bees.
+- Bones, horns, eggs, and any other parts of the following animals without an accompanying health certificate: cows, goats, sheep, horses, chickens, ducks, geese, turkeys, rabbits and bees.

 Taking a pet to Japan